-The main distinguishing feature of pavers among the many options is the material with which it’s made.
-Pavers are made from a variety of materials.
-They include:
+The main distinguishing feature of pavers, among the many options, is the material from which they are made:

 1. Brick pavers (clay)

-These have been used as surfacing materials for some centuries now.
-The brick pavers are made from molded clay that is baked in a kiln and is set into a mortar or sand base on the driveway.
+Brick pavers have been used as surfacing materials for centuries.
+Brick pavers are made from molded clay that is baked in a kiln and set into a mortar or sand base on the driveway.

-- They come in a range of colors and shapes, and they can be laid in a range of patterns to realize distinct visual effects.
+- Come in a range of colors and shapes, and can be laid in a range of patterns to realize distinct visual effects.

-- They are made from natural materials which can be reused, cleaned or salvaged hence clay brick pavers are an eco-friendly alternative.
+- Made from natural materials which can be reused, cleaned or salvaged making them an eco-friendly alternative.

-- They are somewhat fragile hence can crack or chip easily or over time.
+- Somewhat fragile they can crack or chip easily over time.

-- They require a good base and frequent maintenance to sustain regular driveway usage over time.
+- Require a good base and frequent maintenance to sustain regular driveway usage over time.

 The use of concrete pavers is one of the most popular flooring options for driveways and roadways.
-Concrete pavers come in a wide range of colors, sizes, textures and even thickness, you can even customize it the way you need it.
-This medium offers a more natural look and leaves an effortless minimalist finish.
+Concrete pavers come in a wide range of colors, sizes, textures and thickness.
+The medium offers a natural look and leaves an effortless, minimalist finish.

 The installation of concrete pavers is fairly straightforward and hassle-free given the fact that it is uniform and can easily be cut.

-- It comes in a variety of colors, shapes, and sizes.
+- Come in a variety of colors, shapes and sizes.

-- It uses low-cost raw materials making it cheaper than bricks.
+- Low-cost raw materials make them cheaper than bricks.

-- Since its color can be customized, artificial pigments can fade over time.
+- Customized, artificial pigments in colors can fade over time.

-- It can crack in extreme change of temperatures.
+- Can crack in extreme change of temperatures.

 - Needs high-maintenance in terms of sealing to prolong life.

-- Have a short longevity due to its low-cost raw materials.
+- Have short longevity due to low-cost raw materials.

 3. Bluestone Pavers